Rokimajo/rpi-datasci-hum-sensor/README.md

-# rpi-datasci-hum-sensor :droplet:
+# <h1 align="center">:droplet: rpi-datasci-hum-sensor :droplet:</h1>

 ## Introduction
 This repository contains all the elements involving my Data Science IoT project.
 The project is about measuring humidity in your local area (like a room) and getting the outside temperature with a weather API.
 The reason for the measurement will be to always have a healthy amount of humidity inside your area.
-If the humidity in your local area grows too large based on a breakpoint you choose (default: 65%), the program will light up a button on [ThingSpeak](https://thingspeak.com/) to notify you, and will also send push notifications per SMS if you opt-in for it.
+If the humidity in your local area grows too large based on a breakpoint you choose (default: 65%) and is below the humidity of the chosen outside area, the program will light up a button on [ThingSpeak](https://thingspeak.com/) to notify you, and will also send push notifications per SMS if you opt-in for it.

 I will be explaining why I chose this project, some steps I took along the way of developing this project, a short demo looking at the end product, and a tutorial to follow along.
 This project will be using a **Raspberry Pi 4 Model B** with the **Sense HAT V2** addon and is coded using **Python 3.9.2** alongside [ThingSpeak](https://thingspeak.com/) for data visualization and [Twilio](https://www.twilio.com/en-us) for SMS sending.